 Occupation: Marion County Clerk

-Certified County Clerk from the Oregon Association of County Clerks based on experience and continuing education;
+Oregon Association of County Clerks’ Certified County Clerk based on experience and continuing education;

-Addressed the President’s Commission on Election Administration; the Joint Election Officials Legislative Conference; Congressional Senate and House majority and minority counsel; and the US Deputy Postmaster for Governmental Affairs on vote-by-mail issues to preserve and improve voting.
+Addressed U.S. President’s Commission on Election Administration; Joint Election Officials’ Legislative Conference; Congressional Senate and House Majority and Minority Counsel; and U.S. Deputy Postmaster for Governmental Affairs on vote-by-mail matters to preserve and improve voting integrity.

 EFFICIENCY ACCURACY GREAT CUSTOMER SERVICE